wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 ### Task resolver

-When you have scheduled task in your integration deployment, each task should only run in one node of the cluster.
-The task resolver configuration in your server nodes specifies the logic allocation of tasks to the server nodes.
+When you have scheduled tasks in your integration deployment, each task should only run in one node of the cluster.
+The task resolver configuration in your server nodes specifies the logic for allocating tasks to the server nodes.

 -   Default resolver

     By default, tasks are resolved by selecting a random node from the available list of nodes in the cluster.
 All the tasks are resolved to the selected node.
 The tasks will be resolved to some other node only if the first node leaves the cluster.

     Optionally, you can apply the following [advanced configurations](#advanced-parameters).

-    ```toml
-    [task_handling]
-    resolving_period = "6"
-    resolving_frequency = "3"
-    ```

 -   Round robin resolver

-    This class distributed the tasks among the nodes in a round robin fashion.
+    This class distributes the tasks among the nodes in a round robin manner.
 In addition to that, it accepts a parameter named `task_server_count`, which specifies the number of nodes that should be present in the cluster before starting the task resolving process.

     ```toml
     [task_handling]